FiammettaC/AI-for-Chemical-Engineers/README.md

 ## Why Python?
 Python is one of the most popular languages in use today, thanks to its easy syntax, readability, libraries available and broad documentation.
 It is open-source, unlike other very popular programs such as MATLAB, which require a license.
 It has a big community, meaning that other people have probably already asked any possible question you might be having right now.
 Some forums where to ask and look for questions: StackOverflow (for practical questions about code), StackExchange (for more theoretical questions).
 It is the to-go language for data analysis and data science, both in academia and industry.

+## Other courses
+We are created other Python courses tailored for Chemical Engineers, such as [Chemical Reaction Engineering in Python](https://github.com/FiammettaC/Chemical-Reaction-Engineering-in-Python/tree/main).

 ## Contacts
 If you have any questions regarding the exercises or any feedback on the course, feel free to contact Fiammetta Caccavale (fiacac@kt.dtu.dk).